 Ancestral healing practitioners agree to honor the limits of the ancestral lineage healing method as well as their unique personal limits with respect to training and ability to work well with any given client.
 Practitioners agree, when appropriate, to refer clients to psychological, medical, and religious professionals.

-Ancestral healing practitioners agree to relate professionally with one another including when collaborating for the well-being of clients or for the advancement of ancestral healing work.
-This collegial spirit includes resolving conflicts directly and avoiding gossip or a competitive attitude with other practitioners.
+Ancestral healing practitioners agree to relate professionally with one another including collaborating for the well-being of clients or for the advancement of ancestral healing work.
+This collegial spirit includes resolving conflicts directly, avoiding gossip, and not embodying a competitive attitude with other practitioners.